nitlang/nit/tests/README.md

 The `$os.skip` file describes tests that are to be skipped completely on the given OS.
 Usually it is because of OS specific libraries.

+The `turing.skip` file describes tests that are to be skipped completely on the Turing cluster doing continuous testing over MPI.
+Usually it is because of an unavailable library or a large work which would not benefit from parallelization.

 These `*.skip` files contain a list of patterns that will be used against test names.
 A single substring can thus be used to skip a full family of tests.